This Week at Etz Hayim

 Adult Education Programs

-Join us in September for our Adult Education events.
+Join us for our Adult Education events.
 All events will be held online and there is no cost to attend.
 Preregistration is required for all events.

 CEH Adult Education is generously sponsored by the Jean Koshar and Samuel Rothstein Memorial Fund.